kolafish/tantivy/JSON_ORDER_BY_DESIGN.md

 1.  **Dynamic Schema Modification**: For each entry in `sortable_fields`, like `"price": {"path": "$.price", "type": "f64"}`, TiCI adds a new field to the schema literally named `price`.
 This field is configured as a single-valued `f64` fast field.
 These fields are entirely separate from the shared, multi-valued fields used for general filtering.
 2.  **Native Indexing, No Prefixes**: During indexing, when the engine encounters a path that matches a configured sortable path (e.g., `$.price`), it extracts the value.
 It then writes this value *natively* to the corresponding dedicated fast field, which is now named `price`. **Crucially, no path-prefix encoding is used.** The raw value is stored directly.
 This is done in addition to its normal indexing in the shared, multi-valued fields.
-3.  **Efficient Sorting**: When a query like `ORDER BY data->>'$.price'` arrives, the planner recognizes that `price` is a pre-configured sort key.
+3.  **Efficient Sorting**: When a query like `ORDER BY data->>'$.price'` arrives, TiCI recognizes that `price` is a pre-configured sort key.
 It then instructs the `TopDocs` collector to sort directly on the `price` fast field in the Tantivy index.
 Because this is a native, single-valued field, the operation is extremely fast, leveraging Tantivy's core sorting mechanism without any scanning or prefix matching.

 ### Benefits of This Approach
 -   **Maximum Performance**: Sorting operates on single-valued fast fields, restoring the constant-time access that makes sorting efficient.
 No scanning is required.
 -   **Type Safety**: Explicitly defining the type (`f64`, `datetime`, `bytes`) allows for proper handling and encoding.
 -   **Clear Contract**: The user makes a conscious decision about which fields are important for sorting, which is a common requirement in search applications.

 The trade-off is a small loss in flexibility, as sortable fields must be defined upfront.
-However, this is a standard practice in high-performance search systems and provides a far superior user experience by guaranteeing fast and predictable `ORDER BY` performance.